MicrosoftDocs/customer-voice/cv-docs/send-survey-flow.md

 # Send a survey by using Power Automate

 After creating a survey, you can send it to respondents based on a business trigger&#8212;resolution of a case or fulfillment of an order, for example.
 You can either select a built-in template or create a flow from scratch by using Power Automate.
-The following Power Automate templates are available out of the box in Dynamics 365 Customer Voice:<!--I don't think you need to duplicate the survey names in the list below; it's obvious what they all do.-->
+The following Power Automate templates are available out of the box in Dynamics 365 Customer Voice:

 - **Send a survey when a case is resolved in Dynamics 365**: This template sends a survey when a case is resolved in Dynamics 365.
 - **Send a survey when a lead is qualified in Dynamics 365**: This template sends a survey when a lead is qualified in Dynamics 365.